Tuesday, July 17, 2018

 Apparently yes.
 Remember that "Judas" is just the Greek rendering of "Judah," which is "Joe" for Jewish people.
 Judas has to betray Jesus to justify his co-religionists' persecution, though I don't see why the Pharasees aren't enough.

 Once the Bible finishes with Judas, however, popular culture gets in its licks, although its interpretation of Judas cuts across the spectrum.

 At one end, in Bulgakov's "Master and Margarita," Pilate is treated so sympathetically, he becomes the good guy—the most richly-drawn character in the book, certainly more appealing than Jesus.
 Yet Bulgakov doesn't even allow Judas to kill himself; Pilate orders him assassinated, a grab at redemption.

 At the other extreme is the hit musical "Jesus Christ Superstar," which could have more accurately been called "Judas Iscariot Superstar," since it's really the story of his disillusionment with Jesus, his temptation, betrayal and remorse.

 The remorse, I would suggest, is the essential part of the story.
 Remember, the Bible was crafted, in essence, as a guide to behavior, and Judas is the model for all who sin, who betray not Jesus, the man, but his teachings.
 You might get the silver now, but you'll be sorry later.
 That's the Christian template for sin.

-That's their policy in the personal realm.
+Their policy in the personal realm, that is.
 In the political realm, when dealing with the sins of the powerful, we see another dynamic altogether.
 Christians line up to shrug sin off, when convenient, "Sure, Donald Trump sins.
 So do I. We are all flawed, all in need of grace."
 They wave away error.
 When they want to.